Bath & Laundry

 Towel weight refers to how thick and heavy a towel is.
 It’s measured using grams per square metre (GSM).
 Generally, a higher GSM is thicker and more absorbent.
 Here are the different weights and their characteristics:

-• Heavy Weight (600-900 GSM): If you want a luxurious, super soft fabric, go for heavy-weight towels.
+• Heavy Weight (600-900 GSM): If you want a luxurious, super soft fabric, go for heavy weight towels.
 They’re thick, plush, and highly absorbent, giving you a spa-like experience.
-But since they’re thick, they may take longer to dry and may take more space in your luggage whenever you travel.
+But since they’re thick, they may take longer to dry and may take up more space in your luggage whenever you travel.

 Towel sizes usually vary depending on the manufacturer or brand.
 But to give you an idea, here are the standard sizes of different types: